Lovely-Bytes-Gaming/UnitySourceGenerator/README.md

 # Unity Source Generator

-This is a small example for a source generator for extending Unity scripting.
+This is a small example of a source generator for extending Unity scripting.
 It is based on the following resources:

 https://medium.com/@EnescanBektas/using-source-generators-in-the-unity-game-engine-140ff0cd0dc